grammyjs/website/site/docs/guide/context.md

 [Middleware](./middleware.md) refers to a function that receives a context object as parameter, such as installed listeners.
 :::

-## Context flavors
+## Context flavours

-Context flavors are a way to tell TypeScript about new properties on your context object.
+Context flavours are a way to tell TypeScript about new properties on your context object.

 As an example, when you have [session data](/plugins/session.md), you must register `ctx.session` on the `Context` type.
 Otherwise,